Yaoooyu/CS-Mage/docs/DATA_ACCESS_AND_ETHICS.md

 protocols.

 ## Ethics and data use

-All participants were informed of the purpose of data collection, the types of data collected, the intended research use, and the potential public release of the dataset before participation.
-Written informed consent was obtained from all adult participants.
-For participants under 18 years of age, written consent was obtained from parents or legal guardians, together with participant assent when appropriate.
-Participation was voluntary, and participants could withdraw from data collection before the dataset was finalized.

-The collected data are released exclusively for non-commercial scientific research and educational purposes.
-Users must not use the dataset for commercial exploitation, identity recognition, speaker identification, facial recognition, surveillance, or any purpose that may harm, discriminate against, or stigmatize individuals or demographic groups.
-Redistribution of the original data to unauthorized third parties is prohibited.
-Users are expected to comply with this data-use statement and all applicable ethical, privacy, and data-protection requirements.

-To reduce privacy risks, the released metadata do not contain participant names, contact information, precise addresses, or other directly identifying personal information.
-Age information is provided only in the form necessary for benchmark analysis.
-Demographic statistics are intended only to describe the composition of the dataset and must not be interpreted as evidence of inherent differences among age or gender groups.
+All videos and recordings included in CS-Mage were collected with the consent or authorization of the relevant individuals and rights holders, including field-interview participants, television program producers, influencers, bloggers, and other content creators.
+For participants under 18 years of age, additional consent was obtained from their parents or legal guardians.
+The dataset is released exclusively for non-commercial scientific research and educational purposes and must not be used for identity recognition, surveillance, commercial exploitation, or other potentially harmful applications.